 Spain: Effects of unprecedented floods on Valencia’s agriculture gradually come to light

-A little over a week after the DANA, a destructive weather system in which cold and warm air meet and produce powerful rain clouds leading to catastrophic flash floods, changed the lives of hundreds of people in the Community of Valencia, the work of removing debris and searching for the missing people continues.
+Just over a week after the DANA—a destructive weather system where cold and warm air collide to produce powerful rain clouds and catastrophic flash floods—upended lives in the Community of Valencia, cleanup efforts and the search for missing persons continue.

-In addition, a drop in the fruit supply is expected, both in local and international markets, given that Valencia is a major orange producing region.
-In 2023, Valencia produced 964.6 million tons of oranges.
+A drop in fruit supply is anticipated for both local and international markets, given that Valencia is a key orange-producing region.
+In 2023, Valencia’s orange production reached 964.6 million tons.
+Industry members hope to fulfill customer needs with fruit stored in refrigerated chambers.

-Agroseguros is also collecting information on the damages in the province of Albacete, in the Region of Murcia and Andalusia, particularly Almeria.
-To a lesser extent, damage also occurred on October 30 in the western part of Andalusia and the northeastern part of the peninsula, in Aragon and Catalonia.
+Agroseguro is gathering data on damages in Albacete, Murcia, and Andalusia, particularly in Almeria.
+Some damage was also reported on Oct.
+30 in the western part of Andalusia and northeastern areas, including Aragon and Catalonia.

 Related article: DANA causes "catastrophic" losses in thousands of hectares of crops and plantations in Valencia, Spain

-“Although it is still too early to know the exact economic impact that this DANA may have had on agriculture or livestock, the first impression is that it is a very exceptional weather event, which far exceeds the DANAs recorded in recent years,” said Agroseguros.
+“Although it is still too early to determine the exact economic impact of this DANA on agriculture or livestock, initial impressions indicate it is an exceptionally severe weather event, surpassing recent years’ records,” stated Agroseguro.

-“The DANA has seriously affected crops that are in the process of being harvested.
-The damage to persimmon, citrus, and some vegetables in the Valencian Community; citrus and vegetables in the Region of Murcia; vegetables in the province of Albacete; and citrus and vegetables, including those grown under plastic, in Almeria.
-In addition, there may have been damage to woody crops, as well as to livestock farms”.
+“The DANA has seriously affected crops currently in harvest, including persimmons, citrus, and some vegetables in the Valencian Community; citrus and vegetables in Murcia; vegetables in Albacete; and citrus and vegetables in Almeria, including those grown under plastic.
+There may also be damage to woody crops and livestock farms.”

 Subscribe to our newsletter